-For the years ended December 31, 2013 and 2012, the Company recorded approximately \$81.2 million and \$72.3 million of compensation expense, respectively, related to the vesting terms of ownership interests in connection with the 2011 reorganization transactions.
+For the years ended December 31, 2014 and 2013, the Company recorded approximately \$38.4 million and \$81.2 million, respectively, of compensation expense related to the vesting terms of ownership interests in connection with the 2011 reorganization transactions.

 The aggregate intrinsic value of service-based and performance-based stock units that vested during the year ended December 31, 2014 was approximately \$21.7 million and \$22.8 million, respectively.
 The aggregate intrinsic value of service-based and performance-based stock units that vested during the year ended December 31, 2013 was approximately \$26.1 million and \$61.9 million, respectively.
-The aggregate intrinsic value of service-based and performance-based stock units that vested during the year ended December 31, 2012 was approximately \$19.3 million and \$53.7 million, respectively.